Units required for Doctorate of Audiology (Au.D.): 118.5

 Doctor of Audiology Graduate Program Policies and Procedures

 - A student must have, at minimum, a 3.0 GPA in the graduate coursework in order to graduate with a Doctor of Audiology degree.
 Students may not earn a grade of less than a B in any major didactic course or clinical practicum.
 The Au.D.
 Program Director will review each student's grade reports at the end of each semester to identify students who receive less than a B in any graduate level course or clinical practicum or students who have less than a 3.0 GPA for the semester.
 The course instructor (for didactic courses) or clinical supervisor (for practicum sites) will meet with the Au.D.
 Program Director and student to discuss steps for the student to remediate the coursework, address areas of weakness in clinical performance, etc. Students falling to maintain a GPA of 3.00 are automatically placed on academic probation.
 Students on academic probation must independently remediate the coursework or address the deficiencies identified by the course instructor and Au.D.
 Program Director or s/he will not be allowed to continue the graduate program and will be dismissed.
-Any student who has less than B in any two didactic or B in any clinical practicum courses will not be allowed to continue in the graduate program and will be dismissed.
+Any student who earns a grade less than B in two or more didactic courses will not be allowed to continue in the graduate program and will be dismissed.
+Any student who earns a grade below B in a clinical practicum course will not be allowed to continue in the graduate program and will be dismissed.

 a.
 Proof of required immunizations consistent with Department Policy.
 See Department webpage for details.